bormaxi8080/osint-timeline/DRAFT.md

 **Software Development & APIs:**

+Kameleo.
+Anti-detect browser for web scraping and automation.
+Engine-level fingerprint masking for Chromium and Firefox.
+Self-hosted, Docker-ready.
+Integrates with Selenium, Playwright, and Puppeteer via SDKs in Python, JavaScript, and C#: https://github.com/kameleo-io/kameleo

 Marmaid.
 Generation of diagrams like flowcharts or sequence diagrams from text in a similar manner as markdown: https://github.com/mermaid-js/mermaid

 ----